note89/note89.github.io/content/blog/the-advent-of-code-ai-edition/index.md

 </br>

 I copied the code and ran it on my machine, I ran and produced a number!
-**I pasted the number into The Advent Of Code as the answer and it was the correct answer!
+**I pasted the number into Advent Of Code as the answer and it was the correct answer!
 Wow...**